ankitbioinfo/NiCo_Documentation/docs/examples.rst

 .. code-block:: python

+   # if you installed the nico package
    from nico import NicoAnalysis
-   import Annotations as sann
+   from nico import Annotations as sann from nico import Interactions as sint from nico import Covariations as scov

+   # if you did not install the nico package and downloaded the nico files into the current directory
+   #import Annotations as sann
-   import Interactions as sint
+   #import Interactions as sint
-   import Covariations as scov
+   #import Covariations as scov

    import scanpy as sc
    import numpy as np
    import matplotlib.pyplot as plt